nandansn/js-test-projects/contents/es6.md

 - copying is better option compared to referencing, copy wont affect the original value.
 - ES8 spread operator can be used to copy the object
 - Function args
+- Spread operator can be used with doms NodeList, convert into arrays and we can apply array methods on that.
+- use spread operator to seperate dom element and use within [] to convert to array of items.

 #### EXE